logo

 Chapter 8 Summary: “Race Against the Machine”

 Fear of automation rendering the human worker obsolete is not new but is particularly relevant in the modern era, where robotics and other technological developments have been pushing down real wages for decades.
 In 1965, Gordon Moore predicted that the number of transistors in computers would double every year, and his prediction was correct.
 Shipping containers have made land and sea transit vastly more efficient.
 Bregman notes that in this more computerized and globalized economy, the ratio of wealth flowing to labor relative to the owners of capital has declined because large and complex supply chains tend to favor a handful of large companies that have the resources to connect all the disparate parts.
 The result is a growth in inequality as those with power gain more power and, as they do, need fewer workers.
 Technological development has typically created and eliminated jobs at a comparable rate, but in recent years automation has eliminated far more jobs than it has created, and many of the jobs that remain pay low wages.
 Machines are developing the power to do more, better, and at increasingly faster rates.
 Seemingly, all that will be left are a handful of good jobs for the managers of the technocracy and an underclass of people performing the few menial tasks requiring humans.
+To understand this moment, Bregman looks to the example of the Luddites in early 19th-century Britain.
+Yorkshire county featured bloody contests between local industrialists and a masked group protesting unemployment due to automation, until its leaders were apprehended and executed.
+History depicts the Luddites as idealistic dreamers swept aside by modernity—but although automation has obvious benefits, the Luddites may have had a point that technology could be harmful to human existence.

 blurred text